 You know the golden rule of decluttering: If you haven’t worn or used it in a full year, it’s time to let go.

-Of course, it’s not always that easy.
-There are items that have sentimental value, of course, but there also are things that were such a splurge, you can’t stand the thought of throwing away money.
+Of course, selling isn’t always that easy.
+There are items around your house that have sentimental value, of course, but there also are things that were such a splurge, you can’t stand the thought of throwing away money.
 So don’t.
 Many retailers will buy used items from you, allowing you to recoup some of their cost.

-The following retailers will give you cash or store credit for your clutter — from jackets and golf clubs to books and electronics.
+The following buyers will give you cash or store credit for your clutter — from jackets and golf clubs to books and electronics.
 Whether your clutter fills a large room or a small shelf, there’s a product buy-back solution for you.

 Many see Amazon as the best place to sell stuff online.
 Categories that are eligible for the Amazon Trade-In program include: